Derecho/synthberry/README.md

     git submodule update --init --recursive

+Having done that, you can build the source by issuing:

+    make

-Now you can use synthberry's Makefile.
+Now you can run synthberry as follows:

+    LD_LIBRARY_PATH=externals/libserial/src/.libs bin/synthberry